About this listing

 The house is in the heart of town.
 You can comfortably walk to almost any place you'd like to visit.
 It is close to the Jardin Union, the Teatro Juarez & the Teatro Principal, the University of Guanajuato, the Basilica, the Mercado Hidalgo, the Alhondiga and most museums, language schools, restaurants, cafes, and bars.

 You will not only enjoy the comfort, style and location of our place but also the hospitality of our staff. ¡BIENVENIDOS!

-Since every house is different (especially this one) we recommend you read the House Rules so you understand how everything works here and you have a more pleasant and comfortable stay at La Malagueña.
+Since every house is different (especially this one) we recommend you read the House Manual so you understand how everything works at our place and you have a more pleasant and comfortable stay at La Malagueña.

-1. House cleaning: Our cleaning lady will clean the house on either Tuesdays or Thursdays.
-If you have a preference on the day you would like her to come clean the house, please let Lorena know.
-She arrives around 10:00 am and leaves around 3:00p.m.
+1. House cleaning: Sote, our cleaning lady, cleans the house and changes linens once a week.
+If your stay in the house is less than 7 nights, this information does not pertain to you, as she’ll take care of the cleaning once you leave..
+Sote usually arrives around 10:00 am and leaves around 3:00p.m.
 She has her own keys and will go about her business unless you advise her otherwise.
-We take care of her salary but if you would like to leave her a tip, please feel free to do so.
+We take care of Sote’s salary but if you would like to leave her a tip, please feel free to do so.